 The lender will perform an independent valuation of the property in order to make sure that it’s worth what you intend to pay.

 Then, they will perform in-depth financial checks on your paperwork, accounts and credit record.
 We will outline these in a bit more detail in the next section.

 If a lender is satisfied after these checks, then they will make you a formal mortgage offer, usually within four weeks of your application.
 These offers are typically valid for six months, or three if you are remortgaging (though these time frames may vary depending on lenders and various other factors).
-Your conveyancer will then arrange for the appropriate funds to be transferred to the property seller.

 Mortgage eligibility: How do lenders check if I can afford a mortgage?